hainguyents13/mechvibes-dx/README.md

 ### Understanding Soundpacks

-MechVibesDX uses a flexible soundpack system that maps keyboard keys and mouse buttons to specific segments of audio files.
+MechvibesDX uses a flexible soundpack system that maps keyboard keys and mouse buttons to specific segments of audio files.
 Each soundpack contains:

 -   **Audio file** - The source audio containing all sounds
 -   **Configuration** - JSON mapping of keys/buttons to audio segments